 Former U.S. Ambassador to Russia Matlock: ‘Is NATO Obsolete?
 Absolutely!’

 Feb.
-14, 2017 (EIRNS)—DW accompanies its report on the Munich Security Conference with an analysis based on comments from Jack Matlock, the last U.S. ambassador to the Soviet Union, and Joachim Bitterlich, Germany’s ambassador to NATO during the late 1990s.
+14, 2017 (EIRNS)—The German government's Deutsche Welle news agency accompanies its report on the upcoming Feb.
+17-19 Munich Security Conference with an analysis based on comments from Jack Matlock, the last U.S. ambassador to the Soviet Union, and Joachim Bitterlich, Germany’s ambassador to NATO during the late 1990s.

 "Is NATO obsolete?
 Absolutely!"
 Matlock said.